 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from alleged professional negligence - misdiagnosis, surgical errors, anaesthetic complications, or failure to treat.
-Veterinary malpractice claims are increasing in both frequency and value as pet owners invest more in animal care.
-This is the most critical cover for veterinary practices. $1M - $5M
+Professional Indemnity Essential Covers claims arising from alleged professional negligence - misdiagnosis, surgical errors, anaesthetic complications or failure to treat.
+Veterinary malpractice claims are growing in both frequency and value as pet owners invest more in animal healthcare.
+This is the most important cover for any veterinary practice. $1M - $5M

-Public Liability Essential Covers injury to clients, visitors, and third parties at your practice - a client bitten by another patient's animal in the waiting room, a visitor tripping on the premises, or property damage during farm or home visits.
-Veterinary practices have unique public liability risks due to the presence of animals. $1M - $5M
+Public Liability Essential Covers injury to clients, visitors and third parties at your practice - a client bitten by another patient's animal in the waiting room, a visitor tripping on the premises, or property damage during farm or house calls.
+Veterinary practices carry unique public liability risks due to the presence of animals. $5M - $20M

-Material Damage / Contents Essential Covers your practice's physical assets - surgical tables, anaesthetic machines, X-ray and ultrasound equipment, laboratory equipment, and clinic fitout.
+Material Damage / Contents Essential Covers your practice's physical assets - surgical tables, anaesthetic machines, X-ray and ultrasound equipment, laboratory analysers and clinic fit-out.
 Veterinary diagnostic and surgical equipment is highly specialised and expensive to replace. $100K - $1M+

-Business Interruption Essential Replaces lost income if your practice cannot operate due to an insured event - fire, flood, or major equipment failure.
-Veterinary practices have high fixed costs (rent, staff, equipment leases) and animal care obligations that continue regardless of business disruption.
+Business Interruption Essential Replaces lost income if your practice cannot operate because of an insured event - fire, flood or major equipment failure.
+Veterinary practices carry high fixed costs (rent, staff wages, equipment leases) and animal care obligations that continue regardless of business disruption.
 12 months revenue

-Employer's Liability Recommended If you employ vet nurses, other veterinarians, or reception staff, this covers claims for workplace injury beyond what workers compensation provides.
-Veterinary staff face elevated risks including animal bites, kicks, needle-stick injuries, and exposure to anaesthetic gases. $1M - $2M
+Workers Compensation Essential Mandatory if you employ vet nurses, other veterinarians, reception or support staff.
+Veterinary employees face elevated risks including animal bites, kicks, needle-stick injuries and exposure to anaesthetic gases.
+Statutory

 Cyber Liability Recommended Covers costs if client data or practice management systems are compromised.
-Veterinary practices store client personal information, payment details, and animal health records in digital systems.
-Data breach costs under the Privacy Act 2020 can be significant. $100K - $500K
+Veterinary practices store client personal information, payment details and animal health records in digital systems.
+The Privacy Act 1988 applies to this data. $100K - $500K

-Commercial Vehicle Optional Covers accident damage, theft, and third-party liability for vehicles used for farm visits, house calls, and emergency callouts.
+Commercial Vehicle Optional Covers collision damage, theft and third-party liability for vehicles used for farm visits, house calls and emergency callouts.
 Essential for mixed and large-animal practices where mobile veterinary services are a core part of the business.
 Market or agreed value

 Disclaimer: Cover types and limits shown are general guidance based on typical veterinary practice needs.
-Your specific requirements depend on your practice type, species treated, staff numbers, and risk profile.
+Your specific requirements depend on practice type, species treated, staff numbers and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Veterinarians

-These Australian business insurance providers offer policies suited to veterinary practices and animal health businesses.
+These Australian insurers offer policies suited to veterinary practices and animal health businesses.

 BizCover